SiyiP/linked-blog-starter-md/11 HEENT/SFP Anatomy of Neck I+II.md

 - superiorly the posterior belly of digastric
 - anteriorly superior belly of omohyoid
-- this is where you feel that carotid pulse, so you can press vessels against the cervical vertebae processes. muscular triangle - forget about it :P
+- this is where you feel that carotid pulse, so you can press vessels against the cervical vertebae processes.
+	- inside the vascular structures of this area:
+	- hypoglossa n swinging down, X branches are inside, and accessory nerve descending too
+	- making ansa cervicalis right under... muscular triangle - forget about it :P

+vagus nerve X
+- leaves thru jugular foramen to exit out of skull -
+- only this one out of the rest of the CNs exiting from jugular foramen - stay in the sheath - out of 9,10,11
+- X travels thru neck , posterior to vessels, and somewhat in between artery supply of internal + common carotid + internal carotid v
+	- **gives offf superior laryngeal nerve leaving the sheath**, which splits:
+		- internal laryngeal n - sensation to laynx down to vocal fold levels
+		- external laryngeal - innervates cricothyoid muscle to tense the vocal folds, traveling with the superior thyroid artery, so this is dangerous to look out for in thyroidectomy
+	- pharyngeal nerve
+	- recurrent laryngeal n - sensory to all the levels *below* the vocal folds , will operate all the muscles below too - **loss of voice if u dmg this one**

+other CN in NECK
+1. CN 9 , leaves via jugular foramen , bt internal jugular v + internal carotid a
+	1. deep to the stylohyoid m
+	2. **one thing to recall - sensory brs from carotid sinus + carotid body traveling back to CN9**
+2. CN 11 accompanies, structures bt internal jugular v + int carotid a , leaves jugular foramen, and deep to SCM,
+3. CN 12 - hypoglossal canal leaves!! this is medial to internal jugular vein
+	1. will **sweep down and crosses many br of external cartoid artery, the occipital artery, external carotid, and both lingula + facial br going deep to digastric + stylohoid**

+visceral compartment of the pretracheal fascial creation
+- thyroid glands have the isthmus covering C2-4 tracheal rings
+- 2 lobes from isthmus will be ascending
+- recall that the thyroid gland ascendence is stopped by the sternothyroid muscles
+	- see the expansion be inferior in case of goiter
+- recurrent larygneal br  of vagus - inside that **tracheal esophageal groove,**
+- we see sup + inf thyroid aa

+pathology
+1. torticollis - contraction of cervical muscles producing twisting of neck + slanting of head
+	1. see muscular commonly - children congenital
+		1. might require PT or surgical intervention
+		2. can be acquired due to infection or trauma
+		3. we see fibrous tissue tumor in SCM , injury from birth, or hematoma + fibrotic mass entrappign CN XI, denervating SCM!!
+	2. spasmodic
+		1. cervical dystonia ,
+		2. happens in adults, might combine with trapezius
+		3. somethings's wrong with the nerve transiently
+		4. sustained malpositioning, and shoulder can be elevate + anteriorly displaced.
+2. subclavian a comprression
+	1. pressure in subclavian triangle
+	2. superior to clavicle, inf/anterior to the inferior belly of omohyoid m
+	3. main arterial supply to upper limb
+3. thyroid gland - develops from a downgrowth from a thyroglossal duct
+	1. some ppls thyroid glands fail to move down, having thyroglossal duct, it being below the tongue
+	2. other ppl might drop little dips of tissue, whch might be continuous = a **pyramidal lobe**
+	3. aberrant thyroid tissue = **always superior to the isthmus, where t's supposed to drop down. diff from thyroid overgrowth**